MediaComem/comem-webdev/subjects/express/README.md

 });
 ```

-In your terminal, stop the running application with Ctrl-C, restart it, and reload the page in your browser.
+In your CLI, stop the running application with Ctrl-C, restart it, and reload the page in your browser.
 You should see your middleware working:

 ```bash